Reddhead-devs/Reddcoin-faucet/README.md

 This is a faucet for someone who wants to run a service but doesn't have the time/knowledge to do so.

-Veiw default front end at http://reddhead-devs.github.io/Reddcoin-faucet/example.html
+Veiw default front end  [here](http://reddhead-devs.github.io/Reddcoin-faucet/example.html)

 Made by [iisurge](https://github.com/iisurge)